Published December 2019

 You might say, “That’s politics.”
 But is this what the Framers had in mind – that a Member of Congress who reaches across the aisle would still be treated as partisan?
 While I like Senator Van Hollen, his campaign to unseat Morella goes against everything the Founding Fathers intended.
 The system they created was working, but Maryland Democrats were hell-bent on going around it.
 This was the first time I voted for a Republican.

-Lawmakers have become so dependent on winning as a means of governing, campaigning now undermines lawmaking.
-As legislators rely more and more on conquering rather than compromise, is it any wonder money has corrupted the process of running for office and voters are abandoning both parties?
+Lawmakers have become so dependent on winning as a means of governing, lawmaking has been completely stalemated by politics.
+As legislators increasingly rely on conquering rather than compromise, is it any wonder money has corrupted the process of running for office and voters are abandoning both parties?

 Perhaps there’s no better example of this dynamic than gerrymandering.
 Regardless of party, it is entirely wrong.
 The point of democratic elections is to hold legislators accountable.
 When politicians exploit democracy to ensure reelection, they are putting their needs above the needs of the American people.

-It’s a cynical approach largely promoted by one person: Senator Mitch McConnell.
+It’s a cynical approach started by one person: Senator Mitch McConnell.
 There’s never been a more divisive figure in modern politics.
 McConnell’s actions are, simply stated, undemocratic.
 His efforts to block witnesses in Donald Trump’s Senate impeachment trial is a classic example of this.

 I’ve heard McConnell only cares about one thing: remaining Senate Majority Leader.
 Despite being labeled the “do nothing Dems” by President Trump, the House has passed hundreds of bills, addressing myriad problems such as gun violence, pay inequality, immigration, climate change, and domestic violence.
-As Senate Majority Leader, McConnell has unilaterally blocked every one from reaching the senate floor for a vote.¹ Meanwhile, he oversaw the appointment of 102 conservative federal judges in 2019, more than twice the annual average over the past three decades.²
+As Senate Majority Leader, McConnell has unilaterally blocked every bill from reaching the senate floor for a vote. ¹ Meanwhile, he oversaw the appointment of 102 conservative federal judges in 2019, more than twice the annual average over the past three decades. ² Rather than being guided by democratic norms, McConnell treats them as tools he can take or leave.
+He blocks or selectively enforces regular order to suit his purposes.

 Democracy was never meant to be practiced this way.
 Consider the premise behind Congress.
 Senator McConnell represents one perspective in one state.
 His colleagues have been elected to represent other perspectives in other states.
 If for no other reason, McConnell’s Democratic colleagues deserve consideration because they are advocating for the wants and needs of fellow Americans.